kyleboehlen/paintandnoise/readme.md

 `phpunit --filter Deploy`

-If the global install of phpunit does not work, is not installed, or throws an error use app local one `vendor/phpunit/phpunit/phpunit --filter Deploy`
+If the global install of phpunit does not work, is not installed, or throws an error use app local one

+`vendor/phpunit/phpunit/phpunit --filter Deploy`

+Or if you wanna be really big brain, just alias it `alias vendor_phpunit=vendor/phpunit/phpunit/phpunit`

 <br/>
 Change the php.ini file to let Laravel handle file upload sizes